ashishsaranshakya/mern-ecommerce/README.md

 - **Register User**
   - Endpoint: `POST /auth/register`
   - Description: Registers a new user.
-  - Parameters:
   - Body: JSON object containing user registration data.
     - `firstName`: First name of the user.
     - `lastName`: Last name of the user.
     - `email`: Email address of the user.
     - `password`: Password for the user.
     - `location`: Location of the user (optional).
     - `occupation`: Occupation of the user (optional).

 - **Login User**
   - Endpoint: `POST /auth/login`
   - Description: Logs in a user and generates an authentication token.
-  - Parameters:
   - Body: JSON object containing user login data.
     - `email`: Email address of the user.
     - `password`: Password for the user.

 - **Logout User**
   - Endpoint: `POST /auth/logout`